Skip to main content

 About the Artist Talk

-This artist talk will unfold as a moderated conversation between MyungJin Kim and Rodman Primack, offering a layered look at the ideas behind the work currently on view.
-The program will begin with opening remarks and a brief introduction to Kim’s practice, followed by a guided dialogue exploring key themes in the exhibition, such as material experimentation, cultural references, and the conceptual frameworks shaping the work.
+The program will begin with opening remarks and a brief introduction to Kim’s practice, followed by a guided conversation exploring key themes in the exhibition, including material experimentation, cultural references, and the conceptual frameworks shaping the work.

 About the Artist

-MyungJin Kim was born in South Korea and received her MFA in ceramic art from Seoul National University in 2002.
-After relocating to Los Angeles, her work began to incur Eastern and Western influences, especially inspired by traditional Korean “Minhwa” folk paintings.
-Of particular interest are 19th-century “Hwajodo” paintings—symbolic depictions of birds and flowers representing prosperity, longevity, and happiness.
+MyungJin Kim, born in South Korea, earned her MFA in ceramics from Seoul National University in 2002.
+After relocating to Los Angeles, her work began to blend Eastern and Western influences, drawing inspiration from traditional Korean Minhwa, particularly 19th-century Hwajodo paintings that symbolize prosperity, longevity, and happiness.